Menarche - Topic Overview

 nonsteroidal anti-inflammatory drugs (NSAIDs) such as

 ibuprofen or naproxen may help.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you are younger than 20, do not take aspirin.
 Aspirin raises the risk of

 Reye syndrome, a disease that affects the brain and